zeko-labs/zeko/src/app/zeko/design.md

 Hash of X is implied where it's not feasible to use X itself, (e.g. storing the ledger in the app state of an account).

+We don't fill out all the fields for account updates.
+Assume an implicit `with default`.

 ## Core rollup spec

 ```ocaml